Absolute Advantage Vs Comparative Advantage

 • Suppose the US and Japan can produce wheat or rice but not both.
 The US could produce 30 units of wheat or ten units of rice, and Japan could produce 15 units of wheat or 30 units.
 Thus, the opportunity cost of wheat is three units of wheat for 1 unit of rice for the US, whereas 0.5 units of wheat for each unit of rice for Japan.
 Thus, Japan has a comparative advantage in rice production since it has a lower opportunity cost.

-Video on Absolute Advantage vs Comparative Advantage
+Absolute Advantage vs Comparative Advantage Infographics

 Let’s see the top absolute advantage vs comparative advantage economics.

-Absolute Advantage Vs Comparative Advantage Infographics
+Absolute Advantage vs Comparative Advantage Infographics

 Key Differences